 Setting Description Factory Default Port Select which port you would like to configure.
-Port 1
+The first port of the FUIL Select which port you would like to configure. first PoE module

-SettingDescriptionCheckedEnables the PoE function of the port for the defined time Factory Default Unchecked period.
-Unchecked Enables the PoE function of the port all the time.
+Setting Description Factory Default Checked Enables the PoE function of the port for the defined time Checked period.
+Unchecked Unchecked Enables the PoE function of the port all the time.